 The Hauraki Rail Trail has an abundance of eateries with delicious food, either alongside the trail or nearby.
 The region is famous for its fresh food straight from the ocean and homegrown local produce.
 Choose from cafes, wineries, and gourmet wood fired pizzas to refuel your body.

-Secure parking is currently available at Secure Storage in Te Aroha, Paeroa RV Centre in Paeroa, and Andy's Storage in Kopu.
+Secure parking is currently available at Secure Storage in Te Aroha and Paeroa RV Centre in Paeroa.
 Miranda Holiday Park no longer offer this service.
 If for any reason you consider parking at an alternative venue, please seek permission prior to leaving your vehicle.

 Consider an e-Bike